fictionco/fiction/@apps/factor/docs/creating-plugins.md

 With the entry files, you'll typically want to split code that is meant to run in the client into `index.js` and code that is meant for the server into `server.js`.

-However the naming and loading of these files can be completely controlled using the `package.json > target` property.
+However the naming and loading of these files can be completely controlled using the `package.json > load` property.

 ## Allowing Customization